mjhillyer/Watchtower-Deploy/deployments/docker_compose/README.md

 This runs certbot with the --nginx plugin, using -d to specify the domain names for the certificate.
 Be sure to use the same domain as specified Wacthtower:Flow's configuration file (e.g., "HOST_ADDRESS": "example.com").

 You will be prompted to enter an email address, agree to the terms of service and other information. certbot will communicate with the Let’s Encrypt server, then run a challenge to verify that you control the domain.
-Watchtower-F's NGINX is preconfigred to allow port 80 access to the path where certbot adds a file for validating the domain. certbot's NGINX plugin will reconfiguring NGINX and reload the config whenever necessary.
+Watchtower:Flow's NGINX is preconfigred to allow port 80 access to the path where certbot adds a file for validating the domain. certbot's NGINX plugin will reconfiguring NGINX and reload the config whenever necessary.

 Complete any additional certbot prompts to configure your HTTPS settings.